On the infinite Borwein product raised to a positive real power: The proof of Theorem

 Then, for all $\delta\in\rb$ and $\Re(z)>0$ we have

 where

 \end{proposition}

 \begin{proof} Notice that the functions occurring in the statement of the proposition are all holomorphic on $\Re(z)>0$.
-We just need to show that the transformation holds for $z>0$, then the full transformation follows by analytic continuation.
+We just need to show that the transformation holds for all positive real $z$, then the full transformation follows by analytic continuation.
 For $z>0$, from Hardy and Ramanujan \cite[Lemma~4.31]{MR1575586}, we have

 where $\omega_{h,k}=e^{\pi\ri s(h,k)}$, and $s(h,k)$ is defined by \eqref{Dedsum}.
 Taking into account $d=\gcd(p,k)$, we thus have

 From this we obtain for all $\delta>0$,